rishabh3354/YOUTUBE-DL-PRO/README.md

-**APP NOTE :#**

-IF APP IS NOT LAUNCHING AFTER INSTALL, THEN RUN CMD BELOW IN YOUR SHELL

-    sudo snap remove youtube-dl-pro --purge;sudo snap remove pyqt5-runtime-core20 --purge;sudo snap install pyqt5-runtime-core20;sudo snap install youtube-dl-pro;youtube-dl-pro

 **ABOUT APPLICATION :**

-DL-YOUTUBE is a Powerful Application For Downloading **YouTube Videos, Playlists, Music And Online Videos/Audios From The Internet** in HD Resolutions.
+DL-YOUTUBE aka YouTube Downloader is a Powerful Application For Downloading **YouTube Videos, Playlists, Music And Online Videos/Audios From The Internet** in HD Resolutions.

 **FEATURES :**